deniznal/deniznal/README.md

 - I'm currently learning front-end development, network security and multimedia systems.
 - I hope to learn game development in the future.
 - I have some experience in embedded systems programming.
+- Fun fact: I make art as a hobby.
+My profile picture is a self portrait ^_^

 <!--
 **deniznal/deniznal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.